umer-saleem/historical_word_embeddings_harry_potter_dataset/README.md

 1. Pandas
 2. Numpy
 3. Matplotlib
-4. Scikit-learn
+4. NLTK
-5. TensorFlow
+5. Gensim
+6. pyLDAvis
+7. scikit-learn

-Analysis of Word Similarity and Relationship
+## Analysis of Word Similarity and Relationship
-The trained embeddings were analyzed using various techniques.
-The word similarity was calculated using the cosine similarity between the vectors.
-The relationship between words was analyzed using the nearest neighbors and clustering techniques.
-The results were visualized using plots and heatmaps.
+The extracted embeddings were analyzed using various techniques.
+The word similarity was calculated using the cosine and jaccard similarity between the vectors.
+The results were visualized using 2D matrixes and heatmap plots.